 RiverStone Insurance (UK) is a private company limited by shares and is incorporated in England.
 The address of its registered office is Park Gate, 161-163 Preston Road, Brighton, East Sussex, United Kingdom, BN1 6AU.
-The principal activities of the Company and its subsidiaries (the Group) and the nature of the Group's operations are set out in the directors' report.

 2. Statement of Compliance

 The financial statements of RiverStone Insurance (UK) have been prepared in compliance with United Kingdom Accounting Standards, including Financial Reporting Standard 102, "The Financial Reporting Standard applicable in the United Kingdom and the Republic of Ireland" as issued in March 2018 ("FRS102"), Financial Reporting Standard 103, "Insurance Contracts" ("FRS103") and the Companies Act 2006.